 Stage 3: Build your experiment.

-Now you’ll want to develop the details of your A/B test.
-This will having your team create a variant of your planned feature — using, for example, the same functionality but with the steps sequenced differently.
+Now you’ll want to develop the details of your test.
+This will have your team create a variant of your planned feature — using, for example, the same functionality but with the steps sequenced differently.